More and more people are using VPNs to protect themselves online.

-Another instance where matched bettors might use a VPN is to place bets abroad, while on holiday for example.
-You’re out of the country enjoying the weather, but you can’t help thinking about all of the offers you’re missing out on that you could be making money from.
+Another instance where matched bettors might use a VPN is to place bets abroad while on holiday, for example.
+You’re out of the country enjoying the weather but can’t help thinking about all the offers you’re missing out on that you could be making money from.

-Matched betting is perfectly legal, but if you start using a VPN to do it abroad, you’re swimming into murky waters.
-It’s all very well pretending you’re in the UK (spoofing) via a VPN but if you’re doing it from a country where gambling is prohibited, you could get yourself in bother.
+Matched betting is perfectly legal, but you’re swimming into murky waters if you use a VPN to do it abroad.
+It’s all very well pretending you’re in the UK (spoofing) via a VPN, but you could get into trouble if you’re doing it from a country where gambling is prohibited.

 When you’re abroad, some bookmakers won’t allow you to access their site because of gambling restrictions in the country you’re visiting.
-You might get away with placing a few bets using a VPN, but it’s probably best to avoid the temptation.
-For example, Bet365 are pretty hot on identifying the use of VPNs and that’s one account you certainly don’t want to lose!
+You might get away with placing a few bets using a VPN, but avoiding the temptation is probably best.
+For example, bet365 are pretty hot on identifying the use of VPNs, and that’s one account you certainly don’t want to lose!

 Which VPN is best?

-As I’ve mentioned, it’s best to avoid using a VPN whilst matched betting, but you may decide you’d like to use one for your everyday online activity.
+As I’ve mentioned, avoiding using a VPN whilst matched betting is best, but you may decide you’d like to use one for your everyday online activity.

 A simple Google search should give you an idea of the best VPN services available.
 I use a Norton VPN, but that’s only because it was thrown in with an anti-virus package I purchased.

-If you’re thinking of getting a VPN, I would say don’t bother with the free versions.
-They have a tendency to be slow and have a limited range of IP addresses available.
-You get what you pay for and premium versions are faster and more secure.
+If you’re considering getting a VPN, don’t bother with the free versions.
+They tend to be slow and have a limited range of IP addresses available.
+You get what you pay for, and premium versions are faster and more secure.

 To those who aren’t familiar with VPNs, they probably sound a bit shady and like something to be avoided.

-The truth is though, they give you an extra layer of security and help to keep you safe online.
+The truth is, though, they give you an extra layer of security and help to keep you safe online.
 Remember, a quarter of all internet users are using one.
-That’s a huge amount of people!
+That’s a massive amount of people!